 - Baldi spa day pass including lunch: $45

 Here’s where I think you can save money if you think Costa Rica is too expensive.
-In general, hotels, food, activities, and transportation was more expensive in Costa Rica as compared with Panama and Nicaragua.
+In general, hotels, food, transportation, and activities were more expensive in Costa Rica as compared with Panama and Nicaragua.
 But they all offer very similar activities, landscapes, and experiences.

 The cloud forest bridges were the same price in Boquete and in Monteverde.
 But the Boquete one came with a guide who told us about the forest, plant life, and animals, and it was a small group.
 The one in Monteverde was just an entry fee, so we were on our own.
 Well, on our own plus tons of other people.
 I liked the one in Boquete better.